theclinician/login-links/README.md

 });
 ```

-You could also use the token for all of your emails to users, adding it as a query parameter that works on any route:
+You could also use the token for all of your emails to users, adding it as a query parameter that can be added to any route:

 `text: 'Josh Owens just commented on your post: https://myapp.com/anyroute?foo=bar&token=' + token`